Financial Aid Policies and Conditions

 External Scholarships and Grant Programs: Sometimes an external scholarship or grant is awarded to a student after the final Albion College award package has been mailed.
 You may receive external scholarships from community organizations, your high school, nonprofit agencies, and state or federal grant and scholarship programs.
 It is your responsibility to inform Albion College of these awards in a timely manner.
 In some cases, a state or federal requirement mandates that we cannot "stack" external grants or awards on top of Albion College aid sources, and in these cases we normally try to reduce self-help sources of aid and then Albion College grants and scholarships to stay within external guidelines.

 NCAA Regulations: The National Collegiate Athletic Association (NCAA) has strict regulations pertaining to financial aid award policies for Division III athletic programs.
 In rare cases, a student athlete's package may need to be adjusted to keep the College in compliance with NCAA regulations, and ensure the student remains eligible to participate in varsity sports.
 If you have questions about eligibility and NCAA regulations, please contact your Admission Office representative.
 Do not contact the Athletics Department at the College.
 Our coaches may not discuss specific financial aid issues with any prospective student.

 Special Financial Circumstances: Individual students and families can experience extraordinary and challenging financial circumstances that arise after an official financial aid package is mailed.
-Families who have experienced financial distress because of unforeseen personal circumstances, job layoffs, and other extraordinary issues beyond the family's control are encouraged to request and fill out a "Special Circumstances Form," available from the Financial Aid Office.
+Families who have experienced financial distress because of unforeseen personal circumstances, job layoffs, and other extraordinary issues beyond the family's control are encouraged to request and fill out a "Special Circumstances Form," available from the Student Financial Services Office.